Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Anamnesis:

-· The appearance of swelling in the parotid region on the one hand, after a few days on the other;
+· the appearance of swelling in the parotid area on one side, a few days later on the other;

 Physical examination